Obsidian609/pokemon-database/README.md

 #### PostMVP

 - Add additional styling (i.e., animations)
-- Add randomize pokemon button/link
+- Make each starter clickable
-- Add Pokemon from a different region
+- Add the rest of the starters

 ## Project Schedule